iasisalomon/challenge/README.md

 #### Candlesticks graphic view

 The Candlesticks graphic should have an OHLCV chart (we recommend trading-vue-js) and it should be filled with proper formatted data.
 An example source can be:

-### Submission

-Fork this repository and send us a pull request with your code.
-* Put the code within a folder named as your github/bitbucket username.
-* Add a readme file with the steps to run the app.

-We'll review it and get back to you in order to talk about the submission

-### Optional
-* If you are able to set up and (in any view) show real time information from a websocket of any source, it will be highly considered in the overall review.

-### Extra points

-* Use a component library (We recommend Vuetify).
-* Responsive design (Grid system, Flexbox, CSS Grid).
-* Add test cases to components.

-Contact us at  [jobs@emdx.io](mailto:jobs@emdx.io)  if you need more details.